LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 ---------

 MRI Lab provides the researchers with:
-  * a Stimulation PC (Stim-PC from now on) located in the control room, connected to the Peripheral Equipment within the Magnet room and equipped with a stimulation software.
+  * a Stimulation PC (Stim-PC from now on) located in the control room, connected to the Peripheral Equipment within the MRI Room and equipped with a stimulation software.
 The Stim-PC can receive triggers from the scanner and responses from the NNL ButtonBox systems;

   * a Stimulation Development PC (StimDev-PC from now on), clone of the Stim-PC, can be found in the MRI Area and used to test paradigms and to train subjects outside the MR Scanner.